bravokeyl/message-trigger/readme.txt

 1.1
 - Restructuring of the code
-- Change the default <html> tag
 - Add id to the information
 - Don't display the message if it is empty
-- The message is translate by shortcode